Family Fun - Lincolnshire Housing Partnership

 Family Fun

-“I’m bored!”
-Weekends and half-term to long summer holidays; sunshine or British rain – it can be difficult to find fun, affordable family activities on a budget that keep the kids amused.
-Here are a few handy hints:
+“I’m bored!” – a familiar cry that strikes horror in the heart of every parent!
+From weekends and half-term to long summer holidays; sunshine or good old British rain – it can be difficult to find fun, affordable family activities on a budget that keep the kids amused.
+Luckily, we live in Lincolnshire – one of the most stunning counties in the country, where there’s always something fun to do.
+Here are a few handy hints to have family fun the whole year round:

 Twelve cheap activity suggestions